 The New Year is perceived to be the “perfect time” to get your space or home in order.
 It’s the time to really stop procrastinating and start doing.
 Maybe you have been putting off organizing your basement which is overflowing with items that haven’t been used in years.
 Or how about finally mustering up the strength to face the clutter in your home office?
-The New Year is also synonymous for new beginnings and while I don’t believe in making New Year’s Resolutions; I will admit that there is something about the New Year which equates to a fresh start.
+And let's not forget about tackling your closet.
+I mean there's is always something that has to be done.
+So, the New Year is also synonymous for new beginnings and while I don’t believe in making New Year’s Resolutions; I will admit that there is something about the New Year which equates to a fresh start.
 For many people, a fresh start requires taking an honest look at your space and being intentional on letting go of items that you no longer find fulfilling and getting organized so that you continue to move forward and onward!

 Now that you have committed to getting organized, where do you begin?
 Do you run out to the store and purchase the trendiest organizing product like a bunch of baskets and containers?
 Nope – not yet!
 Before you purchase the appropriate organizing products, you must first assess and take inventory of your belongings within your space.
 You will have to determine their value and purpose before the start of any organizing project.
 Would you go grocery shopping without a list of items you need?
 Probably not.
 The same theory applies to organizing and reviewing your space to determine how it should be organized.

 In early January, I had the opportunity to speak with a group of individuals at the Miller Branch Library in Ellicott City, MD.
 The participants were eager and enthusiastic to hear me speak about simple, affordable organizing tips.
 There was so much engagement between myself and the participants that many of them felt comfortable sharing their own personal systems they had implemented within their own home.
 The session went so well that I had to be reminded about the allotted speaking time.
 But that's a true testament to my passion for organization!